djhenderson/EaseXML3/docs/README.rst

 The main advantage of using `instanceFromXml` over `fromXml` is that you don't need to know the class corresponding to the XML you want to feed in.
-Though currently (0.2.0), **EaseXML cannot bind XML data it doesn't know**, e.g there must exist an XMLObject class in the namespace either `instanceFromXml` will fail and raise a `ParseError` exception.
+Though currently (0.2.0), **EaseXML3 cannot bind XML data it doesn't know**, e.g there must exist an XMLObject class in the namespace either `instanceFromXml` will fail and raise a `ParseError` exception.